patrykoz1/Blog-net-core/README.md

 -Login works ;)

 -Seeder is my own.
 It's impossible to seed database with user and role in OnModelCreating in DbContext.
 I was forced to make my own DbInitializer class.
+-Look at Editing Article feature - there are few well done and interesting things.
+I use AJAX to load article from DB, I use partial view as well - nice as a trainee!

 Things to fix: